 4) A letter from a mentor on institutional letterhead recommending the applicant for the Bern Megrey Travel Award.

 5) A draft letter to Bern’s widow indicating how much the award meant to the recipient’s professional career.

 An application may be returned without review if any part is missing, or if it is received after the award closure date.

-Notification: The Bern Megrey Award recipient will receive an official letter from the International Fisheries Section President (or a designee) attached to an email notifying him or her of the award by 30 June 2020.
+Notification: The Bern Megrey Award recipient will receive an official letter from the International Fisheries Section President (or a designee) attached to an email notifying him or her at a time to be determined.

 Responsibilities: By accepting the Bern Megrey Award, recipients are required to complete a short write-up of their experience to be posted on the IFS website.
 If they attend the 2021 IFS Business meeting, they will be expected to give a short oral report of their experience at the 2020 Congress.